kunrex/Sugar.Lang/docs/README.md

 Importing a directory imports all files whereas importing a file imports all public structures within it.
 You may also import a specific public structure.

 ## Questions ?!
 So yes there a few things here.
-No try-catch-finally statements, no switch statements, no generics, no destructors and may have even noticed that there is no static constructor either.
+No try-catch-finally blocks, no switch statements, no generics and no destructors.

 But the big question: What about OOP?
 In the original C# version it was included.
 But even with CILs amazing features I realised I was in over my head and took it out of this version.